-Basketball Society, the lifestyle brand, and multimedia network announced that Brandon ‘Scoop B’ Robinson will be joining their platform as a Senior Writer.
+Basketball Society, the lifestyle brand and the multimedia network, announced that Brandon ‘Scoop B’ Robinson will join their platform as a Senior Writer.

 “I was proud to announce the addition of Brandon to the Basketball Society family as a Senior Columnist.
-Brandon’s work has spoken for itself as a 20-year veteran in entertainment journalism, and his love for the game of basketball is only rivaled by his unique ability to locate and highlight significant stories.
-We are excited to be the platform he chose to host and circulate his basketball content. ” – Martin Soaries, Founder & Editor, Basketball Society
+Brandon is a 20-year veteran in entertainment journalism, and his love for the game of basketball is only rivaled by his unique ability to locate and highlight significant stories.
+We are excited to be the platform he chose to host and circulate his basketball content. ” – Martin Soaries, Founder & Editor, Basketball Society.

-Brandon will be focusing on basketball content as he makes his transition from his former role as Managing Editor and Columnist at RESPECT.
+Brandon will focus on basketball content as he transitions from his former role as Managing Editor and Columnist at RESPECT.
 Mag.
 According to Scoop, this opportunity allows him to focus on his first love the game of basketball.
-Robinson says he will continue producing content that involves entertainment, politics, and sports through Scoop B Radio, but wants to focus strictly on basketball as a writer.
+Robinson says he will continue producing content that involves entertainment, politics, and sports through Scoop B Radio but wants to focus strictly on basketball as a writer.

 The Hype Magazine correspondent Landon Buford recently interviewed the seasoned journalist about his discussion to depart from RESPECT.
-Mag and Steve Nash, Jason Kidd and Grant Hill being selected as members of the 2018 Hall of Fame Class.
-Also, Scoop B gives his Finals predictions and his sleepers in this year’s NFL Draft.
+Mag and Steve Nash, Jason Kidd, and Grant Hill were selected as members of the 2018 Hall of Fame Class.
+Also, Scoop B gives his Finals predictions and sleepers in this year’s NFL Draft.

 What are your thoughts on Jason Kidd, Steve Nash, and Grant Hill getting into the Hall of Fame?

 It could not happen to three more excellent gentlemen.
-They all had the distinction of being members of the Phoenix Suns at one point in their career.
-I am happy for them because I have gotten to know all three of them and they are gentlemen.
-I just talked to Grant recently, and I missed his at March Madness Media Day, because he was out sick, and I reached out to him.
-I said, ‘Hey man I missed you.’
+They all had the distinction of being members of the Phoenix Suns at one point in their careers.
+I am happy for them because I know all three of them, and they are gentlemen.
+I just talked to Grant recently, and I missed his at March Madness Media Day because he was out sick, and I reached out to him.
+I said, ‘Hey man, I missed you.’
 He has always been very approachable.
-It is cool that Grant Hill and Jason Kidd are going in at the same time because they were both NBA Co-Rookies of the Year in 1995.
+It is cool that Grant Hill and Jason Kidd are going in simultaneously because they were both NBA Co-Rookies of the Year in 1995.
 Steve Nash and Jason Kidd were teammates in the late 90s in Phoenix, and I had the opportunity to know Jason during my Nets kid reporter days when he was still in Phoenix.
 Even during that time.
-I knew back then that he was special just because of the way that he sees the court.
-Steve Nash, is more of the same; so I am happy to see all of them go in and I am also excited to see Maurice Cheeks get elected.
+I knew back then that he was special just because of the way that he saw the court.
+Steve Nash is more of the same, so I am happy to see all of them go in, and I am also excited to see Maurice Cheeks get elected.

 You had the opportunity to hang out with Jason’s son over the All-Star break.
 What is the news as far as the family since it was announced?

 I have not spoken with anyone in the family upon the announcement, but his son, T.J.
-Kidd is a friend of mine and I am happy to see Jason Kidd and his family receive the recognition.
-Being that Jason is one of the top point guards of all time, I knew he would be selected one day.
-If it were not this year, it would have been next year, but it could not of happen to a better family.
+Kidd, is a friend of mine, and I am happy to see Jason Kidd and his family receive the recognition.
+Since Jason is one of the top point guards of all time, I knew he would be selected one day.
+If it were not this year, it would have been next year, but it could not have happened to a better family.

 Do you think Jason Kidd will have another opportunity to be a head coach in this league?